sigit-purnomo/sigit-purnomo.github.io/_drafts/2020-05-19-tutorial-how-to-create-github-pages-for-academia.md

    ![GitHub Pages Commit Changes](/assets/images/pages-content-commit.png "GitHub Pages Commit Changes")

+### Step #5: Check Your Github Pages Published

+Open your browser and type your repository name in the URL address bar, for example **your-username.github.io** and voila, your GitHub Pages are published!

 ### Final Note
 If you want to learn about how to customize your GitHub Pages, you can go to the Jekyll Documentation here: